Green infrastructure: History

-Green Infrastructure as a term did not appear until the early 1990s, although ideas of Green Infrastructure had been used long before that.
-The first coined use of the term was seen in a 1994 report by Buddy MacKay, chair of the Florida Greenways Commission, to Florida governor Lawton Chiles about a Green Infrastructure project undertaken in 1991: Florida Greenways Project.
-MacKay states, "Just as we carefully plan the infrastructure our communities need to support the people who live there—the roads, water and electricity—so must we begin to plan and manage Florida’s green infrastructure”.
+Green infrastructure as a term did not appear until the early 1990s, although ideas of green infrastructure had been used long before that.
+The first coined use of the term was seen in a 1994 report by Buddy MacKay, chair of the Florida Greenways Commission, to Florida governor Lawton Chiles about an infrastructure project undertaken in 1991: Florida Greenways Project.
+MacKay states, "Just as we carefully plan the infrastructure our communities need to support the people who live there—the roads, water and electricity—so must we begin to plan and manage Florida's green infrastructure".

 Ancient China

 Chinese literary gardens are an example of a sustainable lawn that showcased natural beauty in suburban areas.
 These gardens, dating back to the Shang Dynasty (1600–1046 BC), were designed to allow native plant species to thrive in their natural conditions and appear untouched by humans.
 This created ecological havens within the city.